Meghan Markle coat of arms revealed

 The songbird supporting the shield on the right relates to the Duchess of Sussex.

-Beneath the shield is California's state flower - the golden poppy - and Wintersweet, a flower that grows at Kensington Palace and was also depicted on her wedding veil.
+Beneath the shield is California's state flower - the golden poppy - and Wintersweet, a flower that grows at Kensington Palace and was also depicted on the duchess' wedding veil.

 The three quills illustrate the power of words and communication.